DonGateley/UWW/README.md

 #Cain Space
 Project to establish Cain Space.

 What it takes to anchor spacetime is the act of defining some specific event in some CMB's phase space as a standard origin.
 Then any past or future event relative to it will have a universal and unique phase space coordinate with the same meaning to everyone simply prepared, everywhere.
-Universal persistant spacetime stamps seems to me to have conceptual value and contain useful information.
+Universal, persistant spacetime stamps seems to me to have conceptual value and contain useful information.
 I'm not sure what all value yet, just a hunch.

 I can see their use, for example, with blockchain or other crypto technologies where consistency, reliability and utility of meaning is important.